 The downward pointing triangle is a female symbol representing “Shakti”.
 It is based on “Shri Yantra”, a general term for instruments of worship which include geometric forms.
 An amalgamation of the two forms symbolize the creative activity of the cosmic male and female energies in successive stages of evolution.
 It is the archetypal marriage represented in abstract form, a key to the secret of cosmic and universal harmony.

 Encircling them is the Universe, shown by the typographical use of the words “India Habitat Centre” placed in a perfect circle.

-The symbol in its entirety would represent the aim of the India Habitat Centre to resolve and restore at every level - Environmental and Ecological, a balanced, harmonious and improved way of life.
+The symbol in its entirety would represent the aim of the India Habitat Centre to resolve and restore at every level - socio-economic, cultural, environmental and ecological - a balanced, harmonious and improved way of life.